 Within the European Union there are 24 official languages, manufacturers can normally only fit a few languages onto their products.
 The EU allows free movement of people, goods and services, but travelling presents complications for vegetarians/vegans.
 Identifying suitable food products in foreign languages proves a challenge for vegan/vegetarians when travelling in the EU, especially in the instance of ambiguous ingredients, that could either be plant or animal based.

-There is ambiguity around some ingredients as to whether they are even plant or animal-based.
-Also, there remains some misconceptions surrounding the distinction between vegetarian and veganism itself.
-Some quick and notable examples being honey, anything that contains gelatin, and certain beers that are filtered with animal parts.
+Furthermore, there remains some misconceptions surrounding the distinction between Vegetarianism and Veganism itself.
+Some quick and notable examples being; honey, anything that contains gelatin, and certain beers that are filtered with animal parts.

-To clear up any ambiguity and make food identification easier, we are proposing that food companies additionally, by law, label their products in one of three ways:
+To clear up any ambiguity and make food identification easier, we are proposing that food companies additionally, by law, label their products with 1 of 3 simple pictorial symbols:

 • Not Vegetarian – contains animal parts and/or byproducts.

 • Vegetarian – contains no part of the body of a living or dead animal.

 A precedent of this proposal can be found in India where food products are labelled with a symbol indicating “Non-Vegetarian/Vegetarian”.

 If you agree that better food labelling would help to Inform Choice for consumers across Europe, please support our efforts to unifying food labelling, by signing the LabelVeg ECI petition.